Basement Underpinning for Lowering Floors

 - After excavating, we can install steel push piers underneath your foundation.
 These devices are used to support the weight of the structure and take pressure off of the foundation by anchoring into the soils deep under the surface of the ground.
 Once the weight of the building is transferred onto the piers, the foundation is lifted to the proper position.

-- After the underpinning process is complete, the concrete floor of the basement is removed, and soil is dug deeper inside the basement.
+- After the underpinning process is complete, the concrete floor of the basement is removed, and soil is dug deeper into the basement.

 - When the basement is deep enough, another concrete floor is poured, while the foundation walls of the home are undisturbed.